 Think about the target audience for your photograph

 Are you going to just use your photo for your own collection or sell it to a website that deals with sports?
-Many websites are in need of good sports photography, from those who offer bonuses for sports betting, such as the bonus at the Pools sportsbook, to popular online magazines’ sports sections such as the sports news at the Guardian.
+Many websites are in need of good sports photography, from those who offer bonuses for sports betting, to popular online magazines’ sports sections such as the sports news at the Guardian.
 Depending on what the photograph will be used for will determine some aspects of how you should take your photo.

 Get to know the sport you are shooting and what kind of shots people expect from you